On the Trail of the Golden Owl: Origins

 Valentin designed the hunt to last for a few months and to be solvable by experts or amateurs, insisting that "If all the searchers put all their knowledge together, the owl would be found in....two hours".
 Valentin also included false trails in the riddles, which he admitted was normal in treasure hunt games, but which he later regretted putting too much work into.
 He estimated that the hunt would last between four months and a year.
+Several copies in bronze and iron of the owl were later made.

 Valentin later created more than twenty other treasure hunts, all of which have been resolved.

 Riddles

 The book consists of eleven double-page spreads, each of which is a discrete riddle composed of a title, text, and a painting.
-Each pair of pages is numbered with a wavelength associated with its colors, and with an owl face.
+Each pair of pages is numbered with a wavelength associated with its colours, and with an owl face.